 We played outside a meditation center.
-A late sun lit the low lines of the simple yard; a pale canvas cut by brushstroke shadows, thin branches made full.
+A late sun lit the low lines of the spare yard; a pale canvas cut by brushstroke shadows, thin branches made full.
 A squat stone fountain gurgled in the center of a rock garden.
 A hummingbird lingered in mid-air and sipped the falling water.
 We stole photos from the small moments.
 We pointed at the air.
-We made each other laugh.
+We laughed at water.

 A man appeared in the window behind us and scowled.
-“Down, down,” his hands demanded.
+“Hush, hush,” his hands demanded.
 We were interrupting his meditation.